 There are also cruises available on slightly longer voyages.
 There are groups already booked on these ships, but there is still some space on them.
 But you should book soon if you are interested because they will sell out way before 2021.

-Specials: 5% discount on all USD rates Antarctica voyages until December 1, 2019 (which may be extended after that date).
-This is valid only on new bookings on the Plancius and Ortelius, except for PLA22-19, Antarctica, November 10-20, 2019 as the prices have already been reduced on this particular voyage.
-It is as well no longer offered on voyage PLA22-20, Antarctica “Basecamp”, November 21 – December 02, 2020
+Specials: 5% discount on all USD rates Antarctica voyages until February 1, 2020 (which may be extended after that date).
+This is valid only on new bookings on the Plancius and Ortelius, except for voyage PLA22-20, Antarctica “Basecamp”, November 21 – December 02, 2020

 Descriptions of Optional Activities